-As a parent, your world revolves around your child.
-You want them to grow up in an environment conducive to mental and physical growth.
+As a parent, your world revolves around your child, and you want them to grow up in an environment conducive to their mental and physical growth, which is why selecting the right childcare centre is crucial.
 There are two ways of doing this: homecare and daycare.
 Of the two, daycare is the better option.

 But why is that?
 For one, they provide the right environment and social setting.
 Your child develops communication skills as they are in the company of other children.
 They learn faster, play different games, and imbibe values like sharing.